LarsBehrenberg/IA-prototype/content/posts/paul-cezanne.md

       > "Claude had somehow lost his foothold and, as far as his art was concerned, was slipping into madness, heroic madness ....”
     sideGalleryImages:
+      - imageTitle:
-      - imageTitle: Cezanne painted a number of portraits of Hortense Fiquet, his wife and the mother of his son, before the two became estranged late in his life.
+          Cezanne painted a number of portraits of Hortense Fiquet, his wife and the mother of his son, before the two became estranged late in his life.
         imageUrl: /assets/paul-cezanne-hortense-fiquet-portrait.jpg
       - imageTitle: An uncharacteristically tender portrait of Hortense breast-feeding
         imageUrl: /assets/paul-cezanne-hortense-breast-feeding-paul-1872.jpg
+      - imageTitle:
-      - imageTitle: A photograph of the writer Emile Zola, Cezanne's closest friend until the two men fell out in 1876
+          A photograph of the writer Emile Zola, Cezanne's closest friend until the two men fell out in 1876
         imageUrl: /assets/paul-cezanne-emile-zola-writer-friend-cezanne.jpg
-  - textTitle: "1890-1906: Cezanne’s final period"
+  - textTitle: '1890-1906: Cezanne’s final period'
     text: >-
       ### Success came for Cezanne fairly late in life, starting with the solo
       exhibition of his works put on by Vollard in 1895.